GabzDK/dev/README.md

-My set of dotfiles that I use daily for coding and productivity
+## Simple dotfiles used for dev productivity.